How To Define Your Artistic Style?

 The Artistic Style Scale

-If you were to measure all paintings on a scale ranging from photorealistic at one end to abstract at the other, every artist’s own style will fit in somewhere along that scale.
-As the scale moves from left to right all the other styles of painting would fit in somewhere along that line.
-However, in the most simplistic of terms, it would be logical to suggest that everything on the left hand side of the scale could be called realist and everything on the right abstract, to some degree.
+If you were to measure all paintings on a scale ranging from photorealistic at one end to abstract at the other, every artist has a unique style that fits in along that scale somewhere.
+However, in the most simplistic of terms, it would be logical to suggest that everything to the left of middle could be called realist and everything on the right abstract, to some degree.

 In other words, there are degrees of realism.